mbmorrissey/mbmorrissey.github.io/_pages/group.md

 ## Maria João Janeiro

 João was the group's first PhD student, and has worked in academia and industry before circling back to St Andrews.
-Key interests are understanding the selection and genetics of how traits vary across ontogeny.
+Key interests are understanding the selection and genetics traits that vary across ontogeny.

 ## Rebecca Nagel
 <img src="/images/rebecca.JPG" align="left" width="170px"/>